cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 {{% /gsNote %}}

 #### Health Checks
-To determine the health of the active Cloudify Manager node, the following are verifed:
+To determine the health of the a Cloudify Manager node, the following are verifed:

 * The PostgreSQL database is up (listening on the port)
-* The PostgreSQL database responds to a simple ```select 1``` call
+* The PostgreSQL database responds to a simple ```select 1``` query
 * The PostgreSQL database follows correct active master (or if it’s a master on an active Manager)
-* All services are up on the active Manager node (with the exception of rabbitmq and mgmtworker, which run on the hot standbys)
+* All Cloudify services are running (with the exception of rabbitmq and mgmtworker, which only run on the active Manager, but not on the hot standby Managers)
 * A Consul internal health check
 * A simple heartbeat is sent every 15 seconds